piotrpersona/goq/README.md

 ---
 **NOTE**

-Publish, Subscribe, Unsubscribe and Stop works asynchronously.
+Publish and Unsubscribe works asynchronously.
-Stop can be awaited.
+Subscriber and Stop should be awaited.